Ken Kercheval: Career

 In the 1980s, he made numerous appearances on Super Password and The $25,000 Pyramid.
 In 1991, he appeared in the reunion movie, I Still Dream of Jeannie, playing Mr. Simpson, a guidance counselor at Anthony Nelson Jr.'s high school and was the temporary master for Anthony Jr.'s mother, Jeannie (Barbara Eden); this was because Larry Hagman, who played Tony Nelson, was not available to reprise his role, as he had not yet finished his run on Dallas – the irony being that I Dream of Jeannie was Hagman's first major series, and the actors' respective Dallas characters despised each other.
 He also appeared as a ballroom dance teacher in the independent film California Casanova.

 In 2006, Kercheval appeared in the musical White Christmas at Southampton's Mayflower Theatre and Plymouth's Theatre Royal as the General.
 In 2007, he reprised his role at the Edinburgh Playhouse and the Wales Millennium Centre in Cardiff.
 He reprised his role in Sunderland in 2010 and at The Lowry in Salford Quay with Coronation Street actor Wendi Peters and Brookside regular Claire Sweeney from November 2012 until January 2013.

 In 1985, Kercheval became a partner in the Old Capital Popcorn Company.
 The business thrived at first, but the partnership soured in 1988.
 The financial issues and other conflicts led to a 1989 armed rampage and suicide on the Dallas set by one of the partners.

 Personal life and death

 A lifelong smoker, Kercheval was a lung cancer survivor after having had part of his lung removed in 1994.
-Kercheval was married and divorced three times and had five children.
-As of 2012, he had six grandchildren.

-In later years, he spent the majority of his time near his family in Clinton, Indiana, where he enjoyed attending local fairs and festivals.

 Kercheval died of pneumonia on April 21, 2019, at the age of 83.
-He is buried in Pisgah Cemetery in Vermillion County with a small cemetery marker to reference his grave.
-No memorial, plaque or gravestone has been erected by family, colleagues, or fans.